UofU Logo.png

 SCHOLARSHIPS

-Look on the Learning Abroad home page about scholarships.
-About 1/4 students are granted scholarships for these courses.
+If you are applying through Learning Abroad, take a ook on the Learning Abroad home page about scholarships.
+About 1/4 of students are granted scholarships for these courses.

 WHAT YOU WILL LEARN